Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 ## Data Visualisation (testing)
 After the start you have the opportunity to Visual your Links and Nodes.
 We implement a test web page under [localhost](http://http://localhost:5000/).

 ![Picture 1]

-In the Visualisation you can choose if you want to see all Nodes or Links in a Geohash.
+## Creator

-Set Nodes and Links are preserved.
+- Lukas F.

-## Contributer
+- Sebastian L.

-Lukas F. , Sebastian L. , Kai P.
+- Kai P.

 Supervisor:
-Prof. Beggel
+- Prof. Beggel